Elsie Knocker: World War II

 In 1939, at the outbreak of World War II, the Baroness joined the Women's Auxiliary Air Force (WAAF) as an Aircraftwoman 2nd class, becoming an officer in February 1940.

 Working with RAF Fighter Command, she rose to the rank of Squadron Officer in March 1942, and was twice Mentioned in Despatches.

 Tragedy struck on 3 July 1942 with the death of her son, Wing Commander Kenneth Duke Knocker, who was killed when his plane was shot down over Groningen.
 She left the RAF in October 1942 following her son's death and because she needed to look after her elderly foster-father.

 Later life

-After the Second World War the Baroness participated in raising funds for the RAF Association and the Benevolent Fund.
-She lived in the Earl Haig Homes in Park Lane, Ashtead, Surrey from approximately 1926 until her death.
+After the Second World War, the Baroness participated in raising funds for the RAF Association and the Benevolent Fund.

+She lived in the Earl Haig Homes in Park Lane, Ashtead, Surrey, from approximately 1926 until her death.
 There she had a detached house on the edge of the estate, reached by a flight of steps from Park Lane, and called ‘Pervyse’.

-Later in life she began breeding Chihuahuas and was always accompanied by three or four of them.
+Late in life, she began breeding Chihuahuas and was always accompanied by three or four of them.
 She was greatly concerned about the welfare of both animals and the conservation of Ashtead Common where she could often be seen walking her pets, "flamboyantly dressed with large earrings and a voluminous dark cloak".

-On 26 April 1978 the Baroness died aged 93 of pneumonia and senile dementia.
-She had never married again.
+On 26 April 1978, she died, aged 93 of pneumonia and senile dementia.
+She had never remarried.